In person (CT) or via telepsychology in NY + 42 PSYPACT states

 Dr. Rosen's Official Bio

-Highly sought after for her clinical expertise and down-to-earth approach to therapy, Dr. Joanna Rosen, PsyD, is a Connecticut and New York licensed clinical psychologist who is dedicated to the prevention, early identification, and clinical treatment of mental health challenges.
-For over 20 years, across a variety of professional roles and settings, she has worked to break down barriers and normalize open conversations about brain health.
+Highly sought after for her clinical expertise and down-to-earth approach to therapy, Dr. Joanna Rosen, PsyD, is a Connecticut and New York licensed clinical psychologist dedicated to prevention, early identification, and clinical treatment of mental health challenges.
+For over 20 years, across a variety of roles and settings, she has worked to break down barriers and normalize open conversations about brain health.

-When the 9/11 terrorist attacks hit Manhattan, Dr. Rosen took a temporary leave from PRIME in order to coordinate a large scale intervention program for northern New Jersey communities who were exposed to and severely impacted by the 9/11 attacks.
-HART (Healing and Recovery after Trauma), a grant-funded program through the Office of Prevention Services and Research at University of Medicine and Dentistry of New Jersey-University Behavioral Health Care, was designed specifically to mitigate risk for long-term trauma symptoms in those communities directly impacted by 9/11.
-By providing community education and trauma-specific interventions, HART aimed to reduce risk for PTSD and prevent long-term mental health problems.
+When the 9/11 terrorist attacks struck Manhattan, Dr. Rosen took a leave from Yale to coordinate a large-scale intervention program for northern New Jersey communities deeply affected by the tragedy.
+HART (Healing and Recovery after Trauma), a grant-funded initiative, brought trauma-specific interventions and community education to reduce PTSD risk and prevent long-term mental health problems.

-Dr. Rosen interweaves brain-science into all of her work and is a firm believer that people seeking treatment for trauma deserve research-driven treatment protocols for PTSD.
-Of the approaches that meet this criteria Cognitive Processing Therapy (CPT) and Eye Movement Desensitization Reprocessing (EMDR), specifically EMDR intensive trauma therapy, are her preferred approaches if deemed clinically appropriate.
-As a certified EMDR provider, she also is a member of the Fairfield County Trauma Response Team (FCTRT), a passionate team of EMDR certified clinicians who provide pro-bono outreach, education, and treatment to first responders and frontline healthcare workers.
+Dr. Rosen’s clinical work is shaped by brain science and research-driven treatment protocols for PTSD.
+She specializes in Cognitive Processing Therapy (CPT) and Eye Movement Desensitization and Reprocessing (EMDR), with a particular focus on intensive EMDR.
+She is a certified EMDR provider and a member of the Fairfield County Trauma Response Team, a group of clinicians who provide pro-bono outreach, education, and treatment for first responders and frontline healthcare workers.

-When she's not working, Dr. Rosen likes to play tennis, exercise, watch her kids play sports, read books on the intersection between neuroscience and mental health, and travel the world.
-She loves crisp apples, dried mango, raw brussel sprout salad, Ferris Acres Creamery's ice cream, (look it up!) and anything chocolate.
-Her favorite weekday evenings are those spent relaxing at home with her family and two dogs and watching shows that make her laugh out loud.
-The short-list of her favorites?
-The Office, Parks and Recreation, Arrested Development, and It's Always Sunny in Philadelphia.
+When not working, Dr. Rosen enjoys playing tennis, exercising, traveling, visiting her grown-and-flown children, and hanging out with her basset hound, Phoebe.
+She has a soft spot for crisp apples, dried mango, raw brussels sprout salad, Ferris Acres Creamery ice cream (look it up!), and anything chocolate.
+Evenings are best spent at home with her family and two dogs, watching comedies like The Office, Parks and Recreation, Arrested Development, and It’s Always Sunny in Philadelphia.

 Dr. Rosen holding brain model knows brain science shows how to treat trauma and reduce symptoms